 Prospective Students for the Emergency Medical Science Curriculum

-The term paramedic comes from para- (auxiliary) + medical, meaning "related to medicine in an auxiliary capacity," the military term paramedic, meaning a parachuting medical corpsmen, came later.
+The term paramedic comes from para- (auxiliary) + medical, meaning "related to medicine in an auxiliary capacity," the military term paramedic, meaning a parachuting medical corpsman, came later.

 Paramedics are highly trained medical professionals who function in various austere environments.
 They must be well versed in a variety of specialties.
-Paramedics must also be prepared to handle themselves in the situation that is presented.
-This includes rescue skills, knowledge of fire scene operations, hazardous materials response, vehicle extrication, and self defense.
+Paramedics must also be prepared to handle themselves in a situation that is presented.
+This includes rescue skills, knowledge of fire scene operations, hazardous materials response, vehicle extrication, and self-defense.

 One benefit of being a paramedic is that you always are doing something different.
 No two emergency calls are exactly alike.